plutzo/passbook-bundle/README.md

 ```
 ## Usage

-This bundle currently adds only a single service, `pass_factory`
+This bundle currently adds only a single service, `pass_factory` for EoPassbookBundle
 ```
 Marlinc\PassbookBundle\Controller\DemoController.php
 ```